simeononsecurity/simeononsecurity.ch/content/articles/enhancing-security-insider-threat-programs/index.en.md

 Another crucial component of insider threat programs is the establishment of clear policies and procedures.
 Organizations define and enforce policies related to access control, data handling, and information sharing to minimize the risk of insider threats.
 These policies outline the acceptable use of company resources, specify consequences for policy violations, and establish protocols for reporting suspicious activities.
 By setting clear expectations and guidelines, organizations can create a framework that promotes security and accountability.

-Furthermore, insider threat programs often involve collaboration between different departments within an organization.
+Also, insider threat programs often involve collaboration between different departments within an organization.
 Security teams, human resources, legal departments, and IT departments work together to develop and implement effective strategies for mitigating insider threats.
 This collaboration ensures that there is a holistic approach to addressing insider threats, considering both technical and human factors.

-In conclusion, insider threat programs are crucial for organizations to protect themselves from internal risks.
+Wrapping up, insider threat programs are crucial for organizations to protect themselves from internal risks.
 By implementing a comprehensive approach that includes policies, procedures, technologies, and training, organizations can detect, deter, and respond to insider threats effectively.
 These programs not only enhance the security posture of organizations but also foster a culture of security awareness among employees.

 ## The Role of Insider Threat Programs in Organizations